jutunen/custom-menu-wrapper/README.md

 ### closing-delay

+Defines how many milliseconds the menu will be open after the pointer is not above the menu anymore.

 This attribute applies only when the menu is in hover mode.

-Attribute value defines how many milliseconds the menu will be open after the pointer is not above the menu anymore.

 Default value is 500.